 The rail network operates with two change dates each, and so we will move to a similar system in South Yorkshire, to give passengers more certainty and stability.
 Bearing in mind the importance of the September change date to reflect the academic year, it is suggested that the two change dates be at Easter and September.
 We will need to confirm that the suggested dates could work in practice, particularly in relation to cross-boundary services.

-This would also mean that, further to any network changes made under the existing partnership arrangements over the next six months, there would be no further changes to the network within the first six months of the Enhanced Partnership.

-20. Wider passenger representation.
-One of the issues often raised by passengers is the lack of consultation on elements such as proposed service changes ahead of when they were announced, or even introduced.
+This would also mean that, further to any network changes made under the existing partnership arrangements over the next six months, there would be no further changes to the network within the first six months of the Enhanced Partnership. - 20.
+Wider passenger representation.
+One of the issues often raised by passengers is the lackof consultation on elements such as proposed service changes ahead of when they were announced, or even introduced.
 For example, changes to Rotherham services by First South Yorkshire and Stagecoach were put out for consultation in late 2019 and introduced in 2020.
-Subsequent revisions were made to the service changes, yet the plans were not re-issued for consultation.

-Passenger groups reported the confusion that this causes (especially for disabled groups) and the frustration at not being able to give evidence about the impact on passengers that proposed service changes would have.
-We will address this by making sure that a wide range of passenger engagement has been sought in a timely manner when service changes are proposed, and the reduced number of service change dates proposed should help with this new approach.

-Through the development of the Enhanced Partnership that will flow on from this Initial BSIP, we will also investigate ways to widen passenger representation in the development of future bus policy and activities arising from this document, such as the refreshed Customer Charter.

-21. Develop a common complaints procedure.
+Subsequent revisions were made to the service changes, yet the plans were not re-issued for consultation. - Passenger groups reported the confusion that this causes (especially for disabled groups) and the frustration at not being able to give evidence about the impact on passengers that proposed service changes would have.
+We will address this by making sure that a wide range of passenger engagement has been sought in a timely manner when service changes are proposed, and the reduced number of service change dates proposed should help with this new approach. - Through the development of the Enhanced Partnership, we will also investigate ways to widen passenger representation in the development of future bus policy and activities arising from this document, such as the refreshed Customer Charter. - 21.
+Develop a common complaints procedure.
 Inevitably, even with every measure taken to provide passengers with the best possible service, issues will arise.
 At present, customers are required to follow the complaints procedures of different operators which can be confusing and time consuming, especially if they have encountered multiple operators on their journey.
 In the case of lost property, the lack of centralised points for lost property makes it very hard for passengers to be reunited with any lost possessions.

-Where passengers may experience some dissatisfaction with the service they receive in the future, we will work with all operators across the South Yorkshire public transport
+Where passengers may experience some dissatisfaction with the service they receive in the future, we will work with all operators across the South Yorkshire public transport network to develop a common complaints procedure and in tandem, create a centralised approach to how lost property will be dealt with on co-ordinated routes.